 If you seek to have information we hold about you corrected, we will consider if the information requires correction.
 If we do not agree your personal information requires correction, we will provide our reasons to you in writing.
 In the case of information we have obtained from a credit reporting body (or any information we have derived from it) we will explain why we believe the information is correct.
 If we refuse to correct your personal information you have the right to associate with the information a statement that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 We will take reasonable steps to associate that statement with all records containing the relevant information.

 Any requests made by you to update your existing personal information because it is no longer current (for example, change of address) will be actioned promptly.

 ACCESSING YOUR PERSONAL INFORMATION

 You have the right to request access to personal information we hold about you.
+You can do so by contacting Momentum Energy using the contact details provided above.
 We may deny access to some or all of your personal information in specified circumstances.
 If we deny access, we will provide our reasons to you in writing.

 We may be able to provide you with direct access to your personal information within our normal business processes.
 If not, the staff member will be able to commence the access request process for you.